otago/ebs/readme.md

  1. Reading a service
  2. Creating a learner
- 3. Creating an application - with a dynamic
+ 3. Creating an application - with a dynamic search